davidrmiller/neural2d/README.md

 Create your own directory of BMP images, and a config file that follows the same format as shown in the provided default inputData.txt.
 Then define a topology config file with the appropriate number of network inputs and outputs, then run the neural2d program.

+Or if you don't want to use image files for input, make an input config file containing all the literal input values and the target output values.
+The format is described in an earlier section.

 **How do I use a trained net on new data?**<a name="howTrained"></a>